Functional Specifications

 - AC-2.5.5: The task count or statistics update to reflect the deletion.

-Description: Tasks support lightweight labels and a comment timeline for collaboration-style scenarios.
+Description: Tasks support lightweight labels, embedded checklist items, file attachments, and a comment timeline for collaboration-style scenarios.

 Acceptance Criteria